sondreb/people/README.md

 The app consists of the following components:

 - `ContactListComponent`: Displays the list of contacts
-- `AddContactComponent`: Displays the form to add a new contact
 - `EditContactComponent`: Displays the form to edit an existing contact

 ### Methods